External Object (Catalog, Schema, Table) Usage Guide

 - Application: Database migration, cross-database analysis

-2.3 External Table Scenarios
+2.3 External Table Use Cases

-1. Direct Query of Object Storage Data
+1. Direct Object Storage Query

 - Application: Log analysis, large file processing